 Although skin cancer typically occurs later in life, it can happen at any age.
-It is crucial to protect your and your children’s skin from the sun’s harmful rays starting at a young age.
+It’s crucial to protect your and your children’s skin from the sun’s harmful rays starting at a young age.
 Even in cloudy weather, the sun can cause painful burns that can later turn into life-threatening cancers.
-The sun is also the main cause of your skin’s aging and wrinkles.
-Learn more about the types of skin cancers, what groups are most at risk, how to prevent skin cancer, and what to do if you’re afraid you’ve spent one too many afternoons in the sun.

-If you have any questionable moles or skin concerns due to sun damage, contact The Dermatology Clinic today to schedule a consultation with a trusted dermatologist.
-Our doctors can set you up on a screening schedule and a skincare routine to help battle any sun damage you’ve encountered and to prevent any from occurring in the future.
-We’re happy to address your concerns and get you set up on a regime to eliminate your skin anxieties!
+If you’re suspicious of any questionable moles or skin concerns due to sun damage, contact The Dermatology Clinic today to schedule a consultation with a trusted dermatologist at either of our locations in Baton Rouge and Walker.
+Our dermatologists can set you up on a screening schedule and a skin care routine to help battle any sun damage you’ve encountered and to prevent any from occurring in the future.
+We’re happy to address your concerns and get you set up on a regime to help eliminate your skin anxieties!